 Doi Tam Drum- Making village

 Doi Tem residents come to visit the founder’s grave and burn incense to pay homage to him.
-Drum of Doi Tem Village have been well known throughout the country.
-These drums looks simple but produce very beautiful sounds that seem to express that feelings of happiness and sadness of the makers.
+The drum of Doi Tem Village has been well known throughout the country.
+These drums look simple but produce very beautiful sounds that seem to express the makers’ feelings of happiness and sadness.
 Visiting the village, you will have opportunities to study the secret of this craft.

 Vu Dai Village Braised Fish

 In addition to fresh salted fish, the braised pot also contains pork belly and other typical country spices.
-A standard pot of fish has firm meat, soft bones, spices mixed into each piece of fish, when eaten it has a rich, spicy and sweet taste, not salty.
+A standard pot of fish has firm meat, soft bones, spices mixed into each piece of fish, and when eaten, it has a rich, spicy, and sweet taste, not salty.

 Ninh Binh specialties

-Coming to Ninh Binh, you cannot miss the specialties of burnt rice, raw goat meat with lemon, stir-fried goat, grilled goat, crab fried with betel leaves, eel salad…
+When you come to Ninh Binh, you cannot miss the specialties: burnt rice, raw goat meat with lemon, stir-fried goat, grilled goat, crab fried with betel leaves, eel salad…

 Goat meat dishes

-Dishes made from goat meat are quite famous and are dishes that you should not miss when traveling to Ninh Binh.
-Goat meat is a dish that many tourists love when coming here.
-Goat in Ninh Binh is raised on rocky mountains so the meat is firm and chewy.
-Fresh and delicious Ninh Binh goat meat is processed according to many different recipes, making the dishes here quite special and tastier than in other places.
+goat meat Goat meat dishes are quite famous and are ones you should not miss when traveling to Ninh Binh.
+Goat meat is a dish many tourists love when they come here.
+Goat in Ninh Binh is raised on rocky mountains, so the meat is firm and chewy.
+Fresh and delicious Ninh Binh goat meat is prepared using many different recipes, making the dishes here quite special and tastier than in other places.

-To find reputable restaurants with standard mountain goat, diners should go to mountainous areas such as Hoa Lu, around Trang An eco-tourism area, Tam Coc… Each portion of goat meat costs 100,000 – 250,000 VND depending on the preparation method.
+To find reputable restaurants serving standard mountain goat, diners should go to mountainous areas such as Hoa Lu, the Trang An eco-tourism area, and Tam Coc.
+Each portion of goat meat costs 100,000 – 250,000 VND, depending on the preparation method.

 Fish salad

 This is a catfish, legless and finless.
-At first glance, they look quite similar to eels but are larger in size, with slippery skin, and a light brown back and belly.
+At first glance, they look quite similar to eels but are larger, with slippery skin and a light brown back and belly.

 In the past, locals often squeezed them with lime juice, then squeezed dry and mixed well with rice bran to make salad.
-Later, fish salad was mixed with spices, adding finely ground galangal, thinly sliced lemongrass and rice bran separately.
+Later, fish salad was mixed with spices, with finely ground galangal, thinly sliced lemongrass, and rice bran added separately.

-In addition to the dipping sauce, the ingredients to eat with eel salad are also elaborately prepared, including dozens of different types of aromatic leaves.
-Depending on each person’s taste and the culture of each region, people can eat salad with leaves such as: fig leaves, guava leaves, Indian laurel leaves, perilla leaves, basil, coriander, ginseng, pennywort, mint, green banana,…
+In addition to the dipping sauce, the ingredients served with eel salad are elaborately prepared, including dozens of aromatic leaves.
+Depending on personal taste and regional culture, people can eat salads with leaves such as fig leaves, guava leaves, Indian laurel leaves, perilla leaves, basil, coriander, ginseng, pennywort, mint, green banana, …

 Stir-fried field crab with betel leaves

-Because they do not use farmed crabs, this dish brings many unexpected feelings to diners.
+Because it does not use farmed crabs, this dish evokes many unexpected feelings in diners.
 It is the crunchy taste of field crabs combined with the characteristic aroma of betel leaves.
 This dish is best when combined with hot rice.

 Mountain snails

 After being caught, mountain snails are washed and boiled with lemongrass.
 It’s just that simple, but this rustic delicacy attracts many people.
-Diners can eat it alone to feel the natural sweetness of the snails or dip it in fish sauce with lemon and chili.
+Diners can eat them on their own to savor the snails’ natural sweetness, or dip them in fish sauce with lemon and chili.

 Pho

 The raw material is the previous crop’s rice, which is ground with a stone mill and then spread thinly on a pot of water fanned by charcoal.
-The pho noodles here are white, chewy and fragrant.
-The pho broth is simmered from beef bones, delicious fish sauce and sea worms, dried onions…
+The pho noodles here are white, chewy, and fragrant.
+The pho broth is simmered with beef bones, delicious fish sauce, sea worms, and dried onions…

 Pho Xiu

 The pho xiu broth is also simmered with beef bones and pork bones in a certain ratio.
-The pieces of pork are cut into large pieces like cooked beef.
+The pork is cut into large pieces, like cooked beef.
 At first glance, if you don’t pay attention to the red color of the pork, many people will think this is a bowl of beef pho.

 Xiu Pao Cake